Dobhashi: Decline

 The English Education Act 1835 banned the use of Persian and Arabic in education.
-Nathaniel Brassey Halhed, an employee of the East India Company, worked towards standardising modern Bengali and considered the Perso-Arab loanwords as pollutants and dismissed them from his work.
-Dobhashi is considered to have lost popularity as a highly Sanskritised form of Shadhu-bhasha was institutionalised by the British, who worked alongside the educated Brahmins that had chosen to accept English as the official language.
+Nathaniel Brassey Halhed, an employee of the East India Company, worked towards standardising modern Bengali and considered the Arabic and Persian loanwords as pollutants and dismissed them from his work.
+Dobhashi is considered to have lost popularity as a highly Sanskritised form of Sadhu bhasha was institutionalised by the British, who worked alongside the educated Brahmins that had chosen to accept English as the official language.
 In reaction to Sanskritisation, many Bengali Muslims that refused to learn English took to the initiative to continue Dobhashi literature hoping to maintain their identity and linguistic traditions.
 It was during this time that the register came to be known as Musalmani Bengali by the Christian Missionaries in Bengal, who had begun translating the Bible in order to reach the Bengali-speaking Muslim community.
 This was achieved by William Goldsack who composed the first Mussalmani Bengali-English dictionary.
 In the mid-nineteenth century, printing houses in Calcutta and across Bengal, were producing hundreds and hundreds of Musalmani Bengali literature.
 On the other hand, many Hindus such as Rabindranath Tagore also opposed the highly Sanskritised variant and opted for a standard based on the colloquial dialect of Nadia.
 In 1863, Nawab Abdul Latif founded the Mohammedan Literary Society, which also rejected the idea of a single Standard Bengali and promoted the separation of Bengali based on religious background.

 Nowadays, traditional Dobhashi is mostly used for research purposes though it is sometimes used to achieve particular literary effects.
 Remnants of the register are present in regional Bengali dialects, in particular amongst rural Muslim communities in eastern Bengal.
-The 20th century educationist and researcher, Dr Kazi Abdul Mannan (d.
-1994), wrote his thesis on The Emergence and Development of Dobhasi Literature in Bengal (up to 1855 AD) for his PhD from Dhaka University in 1966.
+The 20th century educationist and researcher, Dr. Kazi Abdul Mannan (d.
+1994), wrote his thesis on The Emergence and Development of Dobhasi Literature in Bengal (up to 1855 AD) for his PhD from University of Dhaka in 1966.